Little Black Door launches app on iOS/Android allowing women to share wardrobes, online and off – TechCrunch

 Willetts says partnerships with retailers and supplier deals for sales and fashion repairs are also in the offing.

-But is pushing the fact that it places a greater emphasis on sharing the wardrobe as well also allowing people to borrow items, with this focus on premium and luxury fashion – ADD …this is a truly social wardrobe.
+But it is pushing the fact that it places a greater emphasis on sharing the wardrobe as well, also allowing people to borrow items With this focus on premium and luxury fashion this makes it a truly social wardrobe, says LBD.

 The business model is likely to be a Premium version that unlocks extra features, affiliate revenues, advertising, and resale commissions.